dpwright/srs/README.md

 The next thing we must do is schedule the exercises we've just created.
-If we don't do this, they will never enter the `srs` scheduling system, and so they will simply sit there unasked!
+If we don't do this, they will never enter the `srs` scheduling system, and so they will simply sit there untested!

 There have been a number of spaced repetition algorithms developed over the years, perhaps the most famous of which are the [Pimsleur Graduated Recall][4]